thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## What's React JSX?

-[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is a JavaScript syntax extension that looks similar to XML.
-In this chapter, you'll learn what React JSX is, why it's important, and how to use it.
-By the end, you'll have built a React JSX application with guidance and be ready to build one of your own.

-[React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an HTML-like syntax and a transpiler.
-For example, when the following JSX code is run through a transpiler:
+[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is an JavaScript syntax extension that looks similar to XML.
+[React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an XML-like syntax and a transpiler.
+For example, when the following React JSX code is run through a transpiler:

 ```jsx
 <a href="http://www.galvanize.com/">Galvanize</a>